 Make a treasure map:

-Offer your child a piece of paper and some markers and head outside to your outdoor play space.
-To make the treasure map look old, use a piece of a brown paper bag.
+Kids can use our printable Treasure Map to draw and create a map of their outdoor space.
+Or, just offer your child a piece of paper and some markers to create their own map.
+To make the treasure map look old, you can use a piece of a brown paper bag.
 Kids can also tear strips of paper off of the edges and crumple it up to make the map look weathered.
 Walk around the space together and wonder which landmarks could be added to the map to help someone find treasure.
 Is there a big tree in your space?
 A rock?
 An area with mud?

 Collect treasures to hide: